 Alice C. Linsley

-Abraham's ancestors lived in the Sahara and Nile Valley before the unification of Egypt by Menes.
-By Abraham's day his Horite priest caste was closely associated with the rulers of a unified Egypt and the Horite rulers of Edom listed in Genesis 36.
-This is confirmed by Joseph's marriage to Asenath, the daughter of the priest of On (Heliopolis), an Ainu/Annu shrine city with temples served by Horite priests.
+Abraham's ancestors lived in the wet Sahara and Nile Valley before the unification of Egypt by Menes.
+By Abraham's day his Horite Hebrew priest caste was closely associated with the rulers of a unified Egypt and the Horite rulers of Edom listed in Genesis 36.
+This is confirmed by Joseph's marriage to Asenath, the daughter of the priest of On (Heliopolis), an Ainu/Annu shrine city with temples served by Horite Hebrew priests.

 Horus is the archetype by which Abraham's people would later recognize Jesus as the "Seed" of the Creator (Gen. 3:15).
 Jesus spoke of his death using the analogy of a seed or grain that dies and falls to the earth.
 He said, "I tell you, unless a seed falls into the ground and dies, it will only be a seed.
 If it dies, it bears much fruit."
 (John 12:24) For more on this, see Righteous Rulers and the Resurrection.

-Tracing the origins of Abraham's Horite people has been a fascination of mine.
-They ruled at the Horite shrine city of Nekhen (3,500 BC) and in Egypt at Dendura and Heliopolis, but where did this religious idea - the kernal of Messianic expectation - originate?
+Tracing the origins of Abraham's Horite Hebrew people has been a fascination of mine.
+They ruled at the Horite shrine city of Nekhen (3,500 BC) and in Egypt at Dendura and Heliopolis, but where did this religious idea - the kernel of Messianic expectation - originate?
 Genetic, linguistic and archaeological evidence indicates that it originated among the cattle-herding Nilo-Saharan populations of the R1b Haplogroup.
 This map shows their dispersion.

-The early chapters of Genesis provide historically reliable and anthropologically significant information about Abraham's Habiru Horite ancestors.
+The early chapters of Genesis provide historically reliable and anthropologically significant information about Abraham's Habiru ancestors.
 Of special importance are the Genesis king lists.
 Analysis of the king lists reveals a particular marriage and ascendancy pattern which continues through the Bible to the time of Jesus, a descendant of the Horites.

 Totems can be used to trace ancestry, clans, and marriage ties.
 The rulers of the ancient world were related by marriage and blood.
-The animal totems of the Israelite clans have received much attention, but there has been little investigation into the antecedants of these totems.
+The animal totems of the Israelite clans have received much attention, but there has been little investigation into the antecedents of these totems.
 For the Biblical Anthropologist this is a potentially productive exploration because it can render clues as to how the clans were related and which lines intermarried.
 This helps to round out the picture provided by analysis of the genealogical data.

-The Dispersion of the Horite Priests
+The Dispersion of the Horite Hebrew Priests

 The Horite priestly ancestors dispersed in many directions.
 They spread their religious practices and unique binary worldview across the ancient Afro-Asiatic Dominion.
 This is why roots pertaining to ritual and religion are shared between Afro-Asiatic and Indo-European languages.
 Horite and Ainu religious artifacts have been found along the Nile, in Arabia, Palestine, Serbia, Anatolia, Nepal, Cambodia, Japan, Northern France, and Finland.
 Among the archaic populations of these places, for example, there is a common solar symbolism.
 Marks of their religion are described here and here.